 However I visited an island in Samoa last year and they had different banana varieties and heavens to betsy they were delicious!
 So now I look for other banana varieties whenever I’m at the grocer.
 Try it out!

 - Buttermilk.
-Using buttermilk adds acidity to the banana bread batter.
+Using buttermilk adds acidity to the batter.
 A slightly acidic batter helps keep baked goods moist and tender by breaking down long, tough strands of gluten.

 - Nuts.
 Pecans are my favorite addition to banana bread.
 They are not absolutely necessary, so if you hate nuts then by all means skip them.
 However they do take the batter to the perfect consistency so try them out if you’re on the fence over the whole nuts in banana bread issue.